Pioneering doctor spoke up for seniors' care reform right up to his medically assisted death aged 98 | CBC News

 His daughter, Lillian Bayne, a health policy professor at the University of Victoria, said she understands and respects her father's wishes, but struggles with the thought of him being gone.

-"On the one hand we want to keep you with us because we love you so much, and we know you love us and we continue to grow and learn from you all the time, every day," she said, sitting beside him on the sofa in his suite.
+"On the one hand we want to keep you with us because we love you so much, and we know you love us and we continue to grow and learn from you all the time, every day," she said.

 WATCH | Lillian Bayne speaks to her father about his decision to seek medical assistance in dying: